Paramecium13/LSN/README.md

 I am thinking of just making them like regular values with the only difference being that they are passed by reference.

 ##Types of LSN Files
-LSN source files end with the *.lsn* extension and object files end with the *.dat* extension.
-There are currently five (ten if source and object files are counted separately) different types of LSN files planned.
+LSN source files end with the *.lsn* extension and object files end with the *.obj* extension.
+There are currently six (twelve if source and object files are counted separately) different types of LSN files planned.
 Only three, *script*, *scene* and *scriptlet*, will be able to be directly interpreted, the others will have to be included(#include) or imported(#import).
 Currently, the reifier can only create *script* and *resource* object files.

 All object files can contain a collection of included types and functions that were not defined in it.
 This is done using the #include directive.
-They can also tell the interpreter to load resource and quest files at runtime, with the #using directive.
+They can also tell the interpreter to load resource, quest, and globals files at runtime, with the #using directive.
 The reifier will also load these resources to check type and function usage.

 ###Scripts
-Contains a sequence of statements and control structures that are executed by the interpreter.
+Contain a sequence of statements and control structures that are executed by the interpreter.

-###Scene
-Similar to scripts but is passed arguments by the interpreter.
-For example, the scene for a chest could be passed the character who opened it and the chest itself so it can give the character the chest's items and make the chest empty.

 ###Resources
-Contains structs definitions, functions, and exported inline substitutions.
+Contain structs definitions, functions, and exported inline substitutions.

+###Globals Files
+Store global variables, which are variables whose state is preserved by saves (and thus across executions) and which can be accessed by other files.
+They cannot contain functions or types and thus cannot '#include' resource files.

 ###Quest Files
-Contains definitions of quests.
+Contain definitions of quests.
 The reason they are not put in resource files is that quests should not be #include 'd.

 ### Scriptlets
 Other than #include 's and #using 's, they only contain a single expression, the result of which is returned by the interpreter.

+### Scene
+Similar to scripts but are passed arguments by the interpreter.
+For example, the scene for a chest could be passed the character who opened it and the chest itself so it can give the character the chest's items and make the chest empty.